htcondor/htcondor/docs/man-pages/condor_submit.rst

     only on machines which no other non-nice_user job wants — a true bottom-feeder job!
-This is very handy if a user has some jobs they wish to run, but do not wish to use resources that could instead be used to run other people’s HTCondor jobs.
+This is very handy if a user has some jobs they wish to run, but do not wish to use resources that could instead be used to run other people's HTCondor jobs.
 Jobs submitted in this fashion have ``"nice-user."`` prepended to the owner name when viewed from *condor_q* or *condor_userprio*.
 The default value is ``False``. :index:`noop_job<single: noop_job; submit commands>`